getbraincloud/braincloud-docs/docs/api/2_capi/lobby/getlobbyinstances.md

 ```

 :::tip
-If the "settings" parameter is defined as shown below:
+If the "settings" parameter is specified during the creation of a lobby, as demonstrated below:

 ```json
 {